 Being a diverse and inclusive organization means employing people with various demographics and characteristics.

-It is extremely important for every business to achieve a broader perspective in their culture and hiring processes.
+It is extremely important for every business to achieve a broader perspective on its culture and hiring processes.

-As a result, many companies are turning to third-party market research companies to conduct diversity and inclusion surveys.
+As a result, many companies are turning to third-party market research companies to conduct diversity, equality, and inclusion (DEI) surveys.

-In this blog post, our employee survey company defines diversity and inclusion surveys, their benefits, and sample questions to include.
+In this blog post, our national employee engagement company defines diversity and inclusion surveys, their benefits, and sample questions we recommend based on our experience conducting these studies with organizations across various industries.

 What is a Diversity and Inclusion Survey?